Veterans Park Amphitheatre

-Veterans Park Amphitheater is a 2,500-seat amphitheater located in Albany, Georgia.
+Veterans Park Amphitheatre is a 2,500-seat amphitheatre located in Albany, Georgia.
 It is part of a sports, entertainment and convention complex that also includes the Albany Civic Center and Albany Municipal Auditorium.
-From its opening in the mid 1980s into the mid 1990s, the amphitheater was an anchor for two major annual events in Albany; River Days in the spring and Fall on the Flint.
+From its opening in the mid 1980s into the mid 1990s, the amphitheatre was an anchor for two major annual events in Albany; River Days in the spring and Fall on the Flint.
 It is now primarily used for concerts and Memorial Day, Independence Day and Veterans Day celebrations.